kubernetes-csi/csi-proxy/README.md

 ## Usage

-See [usage.md](/docs/API.md) for detailed usage instructions, as well as some notes on migrating from v1.
+See [usage.md](/docs/API.md) for detailed usage instructions, as well as a migration guide from v1.

 ## Community, Discussion, Contribution, and Support